 - The Alsa bus is very cheap and efficient (Less than 6 Euros each way).
 There is no need to drive unless you are driving all over Spain and already have a car.
 I took a bus from Plaza Elíptica in Madrid (please check for newly updated info) and the ride was about an hour long each way.
 The last bus leaves Toledo for Madrid at 10:30 pm.
 You definitely have enough time to do a day trip and come back!

 - I have not tried taking the train but you can take a train to Toledo also.
 I checked the Renfe site and you could do a day trip for around 20 Euros or so.

 - Also, consider walking to the Mirador which is a beautiful viewpoint.
-I was in a car but I read online that you can take a bus (#71) there.
-For further info, there’s a tourist information center in town.
+I rode in a car but I read online that you can take a bus (#71) there.
+For further info, there's a tourist information center in town.